junxit/us-congress-bills-116/metadata.md

 - 2019-03-05 — Introduced in House
 - 2019-03-05 — Referred to the Committee on Financial Services, and in addition to the Committee on Education and Labor, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2019-03-05 — Referred to the Committee on Financial Services, and in addition to the Committee on Education and Labor, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2019-03-28 — Committee Consideration and Mark-up Session Held.
+- 2019-03-28 — Ordered to be Reported (Amended) by the Yeas and Nays: 34 - 26.
+- 2019-05-10 — Committee on Education and Labor discharged.
+- 2019-05-10 — Committee on Education and Labor discharged.
+- 2019-05-10 — Placed on the Union Calendar, Calendar No. 35.
+- 2019-05-10 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+116-57, Part I.
+- 2019-05-10 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+116-57, Part I.